What is Lead Poisoning?

 This Really Happened

 Case 1.
 A family was visiting friends who lived in an old house, where their 2-year-old son swallowed a few paint chips.
 He was still playing and had no symptoms.
 The parents were concerned about lead toxicity and called Poison Control.
-The poison center specialist informed them that the amount of lead in a few paint chips is low.
-Since this was a one-time exposure, rather than a chronic exposure over months or years, their son would likely be fine.
+They were told that the amount of lead in a few paint chips is low.
+Since this was a one-time exposure rather than a chronic exposure over months or years, their son would likely be fine.

 Case 2.
-A 6-year-old girl ingested a lead fishing sinker.
+A 6-year-old girl swallowed a lead fishing sinker.
 Since she had no symptoms initially, her parents waited several hours before calling Poison Control.
-The poison center specialist informed the parents that their daughter was at risk for lead toxicity and recommended they take her to the emergency department.
-In the emergency department, she complained of mild abdominal pain.
-An x-ray was performed which showed the fishing sinker beyond the stomach and in the intestines.
-Poison Control recommended giving a large volume of polyethylene glycol electrolyte solution to flush the sinker out of the digestive tract.
-Blood was drawn to assess her blood lead level.
+They were told that their daughter was at risk for lead toxicity and that they should take her to an emergency room (ER).
+In the ER, the girl complained of mild abdominal pain.
+An x-ray showed the fishing sinker beyond the stomach and in the intestine.
+Poison Control recommended giving a large volume of polyethylene glycol electrolyte solution to flush the sinker out of the girl’s digestive tract.
+Blood was drawn to measure her blood lead concentration.
 Several hours later, the sinker was flushed out.
-The blood lead level was elevated, so the girl was treated as an outpatient with an oral chelator for several weeks until her blood lead level decreased significantly.
+Her blood lead concentration was elevated, so the girl was treated as an outpatient with an oral chelator for several weeks until her blood lead concentration decreased significantly.